Kent-RPC/Kent-RPC.github.io/police/ranks.md

 > You are a Probationary Police Constable because either you have just joined the force or have earnt 2 strikes and have been placed on report.
 >
 > In order to be promoted you must have:
->* Been in the force or at least 2 weeks.
+>* Been in the force or at least 3 weeks.
 >* Attented at least 5 events.
->* Shown  in the force.
+>* Shown compatence in the force.
->* Have at least 2 Sergeants or 1 Inspector+ approval.
+>* Have at least 2 Sergeants+ or 1 Chief Inspector+ approval.

 >#### Police Constable
 >